-July 7, 1947 – Sid Richardson starts Foundation
+July 7, 1947 – Sid Richardson starts Charitable Foundation

-Independent producer Sid W. Richardson establishes a multimillion dollar foundation to benefit Texas hospitals and schools.
+Independent producer Sid W. Richardson established a multi-million dollar foundation to benefit Texas hospitals and schools.
 One of the wealthiest men in the nation at the time (estimated worth of up to $800 million), Richardson had made oil discoveries as early as 1919 before struggling for more than a decade.

-President Franklin Roosevelt’s Secretary of War approves an ambitious plan to build a one-mile pier into the Gulf of Mexico to explore for oil.
+President Franklin Roosevelt’s Secretary of War approved an ambitious plan to build a one-mile pier into the Gulf of Mexico to explore for oil.

-War Secretary Harry Woodring approves an application to drill near McFaddin Beach, Texas, by the Humble Oil and Refining Company (later Texaco thanks to a discovery at Sour Lake).
-The 60 acre lease is about eight miles east of High Island in Galveston County.
+War Secretary Harry Woodring approved an application to drill near McFaddin Beach, Texas, by the Humble Oil and Refining Company (later Texaco, thanks to a discovery at Sour Lake).
+The 60 acre lease was eight miles east of High Island in Galveston County.

-Humble Oil builds the experimental one-mile pier and erects three drilling rigs to search for oil; all three wells are dry holes.
-A hurricane will destroy the pier in 1938.
+Humble Oil built the experimental one-mile pier and erected three drilling rigs to search for oil; all three wells were dry holes.
+A hurricane destroyed the pier in 1938.
 Visit the Ocean Star Offshore Drilling Rig Museum and Education Center on Galveston Island.

-Natural gas is discovered accidentally by Capt.
+Natural gas was discovered accidentally by Capt.
 James Wilson during the digging of a salt brine well within the present city limits of Charleston, West Virginia (Virginia in 1815).
-Earlier, a young George Washington had noted “burning springs” along the Kanawha River in his 1775 diary.
-Washington, who had surveyed western Virginia, was awarded tracts of the land in Wirt County, which in the 1860s would experience one of America’s earliest oil booms.
-Visit the Oil & Gas Museum in Parkersburg, West Virginia.
+Earlier, a young surveyor, George Washington, had written about “burning springs” along the Kanawha River in his 1775 diary, noted historian David McKain in Where It All Began.

-The future world-famous author of the children’s novel The Wonderful Wizard of Oz starts a business selling petroleum products in Syracuse, New York.
-The store offers lubricants, oils, greases – and “Baum’s Castorine, the great axle oil.”
+The future author of the children’s novel The Wonderful Wizard of Oz started a business selling petroleum products in Syracuse, New York.
+The store offered lubricants, oils, greases – and “Baum’s Castorine, the great axle oil.”

-L. Frank Baum – whose father has found great success in early Pennsylvania oilfields – serves as chief salesman for Baum’s Castorine Company, which is still in operation.
-Reporting on the opening, the Syracuse Daily Courier newspaper notes that Baum’s Castorine was a rust-resistant axle grease concoction for machinery, buggies, and wagons.
+L. Frank Baum – whose father had found success in early Pennsylvania oilfields – served as chief salesman for Baum’s Castorine Company, which is still in operation.
+Reporting on the opening, the Syracuse Daily Courier newspaper said Baum’s Castorine was a rust-resistant axle grease concoction for machinery, buggies, and wagons.
 The axle grease was advertised to be “so smooth it makes the horses laugh.”

 Baum’s connection to the petroleum industry began decades earlier when his father closed the family barrel-making business to risk his fortunes in the oilfields.
-Although Baum will sell the axle oil business in 1900, one Oz historian – after researching company records at its current location in Rome, New York – proclaims the Tin Man can trace his roots to Baum’s Castorine.
-Read more in Oil in the Land of Oz.
+Although Baum sold the Castorine business in 1900, an Oz historian has researched company records in Rome, New York, and proclaimed that the Tin Man character began with Baum’s oil.
+Learn more in Oil in the Land of Oz.